lucklegend/hmes-v2/README.md

-## DOST Unified Laboratory Information Management System ##
+## Hydromech Engineering Services ##

 ###RELEASE NOTES###

 This document provides the release notes for the Unified Laboratory Information Management System.
-It describes installation instructions, configuration changes compared to the previous releases of ULIMS, additional features and etc ...
+It describes installation instructions, configuration changes compared to the previous releases of hmes, additional features and etc ...